 - Core Logic: Gathers all intermediate

-for each key and its list of values, and writes the final output. - Data Aggregation: Reads from multiple intermediate files (potentially from different map workers) that correspond to its specific partition.
+KeyValuepairs for its assigned partition (identified bytask.Filename) from the locations provided by the Coordinator (intermediateFiles).
+It then sorts all theseKeyValuepairs together, groups them by unique key, applies the user-definedreduceffor each key and its list of values, and writes the final output. - Data Aggregation: Reads from multiple intermediate files (potentially from different map workers) that correspond to its specific partition.

 - Global Sort (for the partition): All

-pairs for the partition are sorted together in memory before reduction.
+KeyValuepairs for the partition are sorted together in memory before reduction.
 This is essential for grouping values for the same key. - Final Output: Writes output to a temporary file and then atomically renames it to the final output file name (e.g., mr-out-X), which is placed in the main job directory (not the worker’s specific temp directory).

 - In-Memory Sort: Similar to map tasks, all data for a reduce partition is sorted in memory.